benmsisson/algorith-ks/README.md

 ```
 python main.py -all
 ```
 To execute a specific prepared example, run:
 ```
 python main.py -example EXAMPLE_NAME.graph
 ```
+When an example is executed, first the full graph will be displayed.
+Click on that window to bring up the reassembly GUI.
+In the reassembly GUI, the right and left arrow keys move the reassembly process one step forward at a time.

 A full list of canned examples is available under the `test_cases\` directory.

 To create a graph of your own, run: